slawekkolodziej/storybook-astro/README.md

 # @storybook/astro

 An experimental Storybook framework implementation that enables support for Astro components in Storybook.
-This project addresses the feature request tracked in [storybookjs/storybook#18356](https://github.com/storybookjs/storybook/issues/18356).

 > **⚠️ Experimental**: This is an experimental project and is not ready for production use.
 The implementation is actively being developed and tested.